symfony/symfony-docs/testing/profiling.rst

         {
             $client = static::createClient();

-            // Enable the profiler for the next request
+            // enable the profiler for the next request
             // (it does nothing if the profiler is not available)
             $client->enableProfiler();